Tarnn/PoolListener/README.md

 - **Never commit secrets**: Add `.env` to your `.gitignore` file
 - **App-specific passwords**: Use Gmail app-specific passwords instead of your main password
 - **Rate limiting**: Be aware of API rate limits on your Infura plan
-- **Token verification**: Always verify the WLFI token address from official sources
+- **Token verification**: Always verify token addresses from official sources

 ## Troubleshooting